J. Samuel Walker

 and parties who are highly critical of nuclear energy.

 Employment with the Nuclear Regulatory Commission

 Walker was a history instructor at the University of Maryland in the mid-seventies but was hired by the Nuclear Regulatory Commission (NRC) in June, 1979, working under the chief historian, George T. Mazuzan.
 Walker was able to write in a lucid manner applauded in popular science press.

-Publications

 Prompt and Utter Destruction

-Prompt and Utter Destruction: Truman and the Use of Atomic Bombs Against Japan.